 GitHub Connection

-The GitHub connection integrates your GitHub repositories with OpsTower, giving agents access to source code and version control data.
-Agents can browse repositories, read files, search code by pattern, and inspect commit history with full diffs.
-This is particularly useful for Debugger agents that need to correlate code changes with errors.
+The GitHub connection integrates your GitHub repositories with OpsTower, giving agents access to source code, version control data, and pull request activity.
+Agents can browse repositories, read files, search code by pattern, inspect commit history with full diffs, list and read pull requests, see reviews and comments, and post comments on PRs.
+This is particularly useful for Debugger agents that need to correlate code changes with errors, and for agents that participate in the review workflow.

 Prerequisites